Jordan Norberto: Chunichi Dragons

 Norberto was signed by the Chunichi Dragons of the NPB to start the 2016 season.
-Norberto made his first appearance for the Dragons as a relief pitcher but was converted into a starter taking his first win against the Hanshin Tigers on April 15, 2016 in a 6-0 win.
+Norberto made his first appearance for the Dragons as a relief pitcher but was converted into a starter taking his first win against the Hanshin Tigers on April 15, 2016, in a 6–0 win.

-On December 2, 2016 it was announced that Norberto had been released by Chunichi, however by December 23, it was reported that Norberto had been in talks to be re-signed by the Dragons for the 2017 season.
-It was announced on January 6, 2017 that Norberto had been given a 1-year extension by the Dragons.
+On December 2, 2016, it was announced that Norberto had been released by Chunichi, however by December 23, it was reported that Norberto had been in talks to be re-signed by the Dragons for the 2017 season.
+It was announced on January 6, 2017, that Norberto had been given a 1-year extension by the Dragons.

 Tokyo Yakult Swallows

 On December 16, 2017, Norberto signed with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-On June 20, 2018 it was announced that he had been placed on waivers.
+On June 20, 2018, it was announced that he had been placed on waivers.
 Norberto has since retired from professional baseball.

 Post-playing career

 In 2020, Norberto joined the Gigantes del Cibao as the team's bullpen coach.

+On April 10, 2024, the Guerreros de Oaxaca of the Mexican League announced Norberto as their pitching coach.